thoughtspile/unfont/README.md

 // <svg style="display: inline-block;font-size: 2em;height: 1em;overflow: visible;vertical-align: -0.125em;width: 1em;">
 ```

-This works by statically evaluating font-awesome styles for the given class and should support all `fa-*` utility classes and `styles` options.
-The downside is that you can only override the styles with `!important` or more inline `styles`, and might break some styling.
+This works by statically evaluating font-awesome styles for the given class and should support all `fa-*` utility classes and respect the `styles` option.
+The downside is that you can only override the styles with `!important` or more inline `styles`, so existing styling might break.

 To use `fa-spin` or `fa-pulse`, include `unfont/css/faSpin.css` for the `@keyframes`.
 These styles can also be inlined into a `<style>` tag using a string exported from `require('unfont').faSpinCss`.
 It's a tiny CSS of 376 (120 gzip) bytes.